Aankarsh/19AI550_new/Ex.No5_Kinematic Movement in Unity.md

-# Ex.No: 5  Implementation of Kinematic movement -seek behavior in Unity
+# Ex.No:5 Kinematic Movement in Unity
 ### DATE:
 ### REGISTER NUMBER : 21222323001
 ### AIM: